Ukraine Recovery Conference: History

 Following the 2014 Ukrainian revolution, Ukraine began undertaking reforms to reinforce security and democratic accountability.
 In 2017, Ukrainian Prime Minister Volodymyr Groysman initiated the first Ukraine Reform Conference as a tool for active engagement and collaboration with international organizations and foreign countries to support and implement reforms in Ukraine.

 The Ukraine Reform Conference originally focused on progress with reforms in Ukraine.
 It began as a conference including Ukrainian and foreign officials, including members of the European Union, North Atlantic Treaty Organization (NATO), The Group of Seven (G7), civil society representatives, members of the private sector, and think tanks.
 The objectives of the conference were to present results of key reforms in Ukraine, set out the priority of the Government of Ukraine's objectives for the upcoming year, encourage investment in the Ukrainian economy, and engage the international community in Ukrainian reforms.

 On 24 February 2022, Russia invaded Ukraine in an escalation of the Russo-Ukrainian War that started in 2014.
 The 2022 conference was originally planned as the 5th Ukraine Reform Conference.
 However, the focus and name were changed due to invasion of Ukraine.

+2027

+The 2027 conference will take place in Tallinn, Estonia from 28–29 January 2027.

+2026

+The 2026 conference took place in Gdańsk, Poland from 25–26 June 2026.